Home / Tips / Tibet /

 Question: Do I need to bring photos when applying for a Tibet Travel Permit?
 If yes, in what size?

 Answer: Your photos are not necessary when applying for a travel permit.
 However, you must provide us some of your pertinent information and documents prior to your applications.
-You must give us your name (as appears on your passport), nationality, age, sex, occupation passport number as well as the photocopies of your passport and visa.
+You must give us your name (as appears on your passport), nationality, age, gender, occupation, passport number as well as photocopies of your passport and visa.

 Question: Can we fly freely to Lhasa without a Tibet Permit?